Thuggonaut/42IC_Ring01_Born2beRoot/README.md

 - [ ] `cd /var/log/sudo` verify the “/var/log/sudo/” directory exists.
 - [ ] `ls` should show sudo.log file exists.
 - [ ] `cat sudo.log` should display a history of the sudo command executions.
 - [ ] Run any command using `sudo`.
-Check if the sudo.lg file in the “/var/log/sudo/” directory have been updated.
+Check if the sudo.log file in the “/var/log/sudo/” directory have been updated.

 ### 🔸 10.8: UFW